Immutablemike/Toy-Soldiers-Project/README_DEMO.md

 **Public Demonstration** | Twilio Verify API Integration with SvelteKit & Supabase

-This branch (`twilio-kyc-demo`) contains a **sanitized, publicly shareable demo** of Twilio Verify API integration for KYC verification.
+This branch (`twilio-demo-clean`) contains a **sanitized, publicly shareable demo** of Twilio Verify API integration for KYC verification with NO git history of credentials.

 ⚠️ **This demo uses test credentials** - For production implementation details, see the main branch.